Hardwood Floor On Concrete Slab Problems

 Hardwood flooring on a concrete slab can amplify sound, making it difficult to enjoy a peaceful environment.
 To reduce sound transference, it is important to install a sound-absorbing underlayment and to use a floating flooring system instead of a nail-down installation.

-See also The Benefits Of Using A Hardwood Floor Broom
+See also The Benefits Of Installing Hardwood Flooring In Cincinnati

 Installation Methods